 Successful manufacturing companies have recognized that the old ways of pushing out marketing messages no longer work as well as they once did.
 Attendance at trade shows is declining and the time and expense for staff and travel is increasingly hard to justify.
 Other traditional marketing methods are difficult to connect to a desired business outcome like lead conversion.

-Instead, savvy manufacturing companies are adapting their marketing strategies, using inbound marketing and content marketing to attract traffic to their company website, convert visitors into leads and customers, and provide meaningful lead data to prove their inbound marketing results.
+Instead, savvy manufacturing companies are adapting their marketing strategies, using inbound marketing and content marketing to attract traffic to their company website, convert visitors into leads and customers, and provide meaningful lead data to prove their manufacturer marketing results.

 The inbound marketing philosophy is backed by a methodology that helps brands attract, convert, close, and delight visitors, leads and customers through a variety of channels such as social media, blogging, SEO, landing pages, forms, and email.